-- Discuss career objective with Student Services and consult with instructor/tour program, if desired, and choose one program of study. - Complete an application for enrollment online at www.tcatpulaski.edu;

-- Have a financial plan for attending the institution which may include financial aid, Veterans' educational benefits, scholarships, cash, check, money order, or some major credit cards. - Provide Tennessee College of Applied Technology Pulaski with sealed, official high school transcript/diploma, College transcript/degree, or GED or HiSET scores.
+- Discuss career objectives with Student Services and consult with instructor/tour program, if desired, and choose one program of study. - · Complete an application for enrollment online. - Have a financial plan for attending the institution which may include financial aid, Veterans' educational benefits, scholarships, cash, check, money order, or some major credit cards. - Provide Tennessee College of Applied Technology with sealed, official high school transcript/diploma, College transcript/degree, or GED or HiSET scores.